 John R. Voorhis, President of the Board of Elections of the City of New York, who bought his first Brooks suit in 1839.

 Cashmere, Nankeen & Plum-colored Peacoats

 What days of color in pantaloons of cashmere, vests of nankeen and sturdy broadcloth coats!
-Green round jackets, plum-colored peacoats, with silk kerchiefs rainbow in hue, and fine linen or checked gingham for a background!
+Green round jackets, plum-colored peacoats, with a silk kerchiefs rainbow in hue, and fine linen or checked gingham for a background!
 These were popular garments in the shop at Catharine and Cherry streets.
 Very often they were custom made (back then it was referred to made to order) for customers who selected their materials from the bolts of imported materials that stood upon the counters.
-Similar items that could be purchased ready-made were folded and piled in neat rows upon tables which flanked the walls.
+Similar items that could be purchased ready-made were folded and piled in neat rows upon tables that flanked the walls.